 Academic Policies and Procedures

 Academic policies can be changed at any time by the University of North Texas Health Science Center School of Public Health (UNTHSC-SPH).
-Students should review the Student Policy Handbook for additional policies and procedures concerning their roles as students.
+Students should review student policies for additional policies and procedures concerning their roles as students.

 Re-Admission of Former Students